Top rated stock brokers for new investors. The best online brokerage firms for beginners.

 Overview of Stock Market Brokerage Companies

-Stock market brokers offer their clients (both experienced and beginner investors) a range of products and services.
-When you open an account, you get a financial partner who is supposed to help you succeed.
-Some brokers do a better job of that than others, although their services may cost more.
-Whichever securities firm you choose, you should be aware of the services that are available to you.
+Stock brokers offer many products and services to both beginners and experienced investors.
+When you open an account, you get a financial partner who should help you succeed.
+Some brokers do this better than others, but sometimes their services cost more.
+No matter which broker you choose, be sure to understand what services are available to you.

 Financial Advice

-Some brokers provide investment advice for an additional charge, some brokers offer a basic level of advice for free, while others don’t give financial advice out for any price.
-If you need extra help in making trading decisions, seek out a broker that offers investment advice.
+Some brokers give investment advice for an extra charge, some offer basic advice for free, and others give no advice at all.
+If you want extra help making trades, look for a broker that offers investment advice.

-Fidelity is willing to give its customers basic investment advice over the phone about the buying or selling of securities.
-It does not charge anything for this generous service.
+Fidelity gives customers basic investment advice over the phone for free when buying or selling securities.

-If you want more personal service, traditional brokerage houses like Edward Jones and Raymond James have thousands of local offices with human advisors who will sit down with you and develop a financial roadmap specific to your circumstances and needs.
-However, this model of financial planning can cost 2.0% of assets or even more in some cases.
+If you want more personal help, traditional firms like Edward Jones and Raymond James have thousands of offices where you can meet a human advisor to make a plan just for you.
+This kind of planning can cost 2.0% of your assets or even more.

 Best brokerage for new investor